Frequently Asked Questions

-Melting Pot Food Tours in Pasadena and East LA cover approximately 1 to 1.25 miles of flat terrain (no steep inclines or steps), so you are strongly encouraged to wear comfortable walking shoes.
+Melting Pot Food Tours in Pasadena cover approximately 1 to 1.25 miles of flat terrain (no steep inclines or steps), so you are strongly encouraged to wear comfortable walking shoes.
 We walk at a comfortable, slow pace with frequent stops most of the way and occasional opportunities to briefly sit down.
 Our Farmers Market Food & History Tour takes place entirely within the Market and requires only short distance walks with frequent opportunities to sit down.

 May I bring my dog on a Melting Pot Food Tour?